 Actual results for the fiscal year were more favorable than projected due to a number of factors.
-The General Fund Balance was reduced by approximately \$(1.72M) which includes a provision for a \$3.2M fund balance allocation offset by a net operating positive variance in revenue and expenditure line items.
-Overall, revenues and expenditures yielded a positive operating variance in the amount of \$1.5M.
-A portion of the variance in the amount of \$.525K is attributable to the fact that athletic fund revenues and expenditures are required by the PDE to be reported within the General Fund for financial reporting, but for budgeting and management purposes are budgeted and tracked separately from the General Fund.
-Earned income taxes were under budget by \$1.5M, offset by several positive variances, including: Interim Real Estate Taxes of \$530K, Deed Transfer Taxes of \$516K, PA Accountability Block Grant of \$282K, Transportation Subsidy of \$174K, and ACCESS funding of \$106K.
-The expenditure variances include savings in several expenditure line items, most notably in salaries of \$507K, and medical insurance of \$767K, and professional services of \$276K.
+As a result of the positive results, the fund balance of the General Fund increased by approximately \$2.35M from the previous year.
+Overall, revenues and expenditures yielded a positive operating variance in the amount of \$2.35M.
+Local revenue had a total positive variance in the amount of \$841K.
+This was due to more received for real estate taxes, earned income taxes, athletics and miscellaneous revenue than budgeted offset by negative variances in delinquent taxes and IDEA funds.
+State revenue had a total negative variance of \$131K.
+This was caused by less received than budgeted for basic ed subsidy and rental reimbursement offset by positive variances for vocational education and Ready to Learn block grants.
+Federal revenue experienced a slight positive variance of \$10K.
+The expenditure variances include savings in several expenditure line items, most notably in interest expense of \$1.2M, salaries of \$393K and professional services of \$381K.
 In addition, financial management controls (increased scrutiny of purchase orders) has enabled the School District to decrease expenditures in certain line items.
-The School District ended with a General Fund fund balance of approximately \$15.7M.
+The School District ended with a fund balance in the General Fund of approximately \$18.1M.